theonlyladybug/saev/logbook.md

 A better SAE will have fewer dead features and fewer dense features than a worse SAE.
 So that's a very easy and quick way to evaluate models.

+# 11/02/2024

+How exactly do we evaluate models?
+Let's qualitatively compare several single-number metrics and see how well they correlate with the more in-depth analyses.

+Single-number metrics:

+* MSE + lambda * L1 (original training loss, but fix lambda).
+* Number of dead fautres + lambda * number of dense features
+* MSE + lambda L0

+Complex metrics:

+* Normalized ImageNet-1K linear classification accuracy
+* Large-scale probe tasks

+Qualititative metrics:

+* Looking at the top-k image grids
+* Hand-crafted probe tasks

+How well do the probe tasks work?

+I also think I don't have to re-train the linear classifiers.
+I can just apply them directly to the SAE.

 # 11/04/2024